What is Ticket Triage?

 4. Allocate Agents and Define Roles

-Getting the ticket to the right person requires you to have the right person trained to direct a support ticket and wait for the tickets to arrive.
+Getting the ticket to the right person requires you to have the right person trained to direct a support ticket and wait for the ticket to arrive.
 In other words, it doesn’t matter if you send a ticket to the “network connectivity bucket” if there’s nobody there who is equipped to handle it.

-5. Use AI Ticket Triage Software
+5. Streamlining Ticket Triage with AI

-Automate Ticket Triage Process With Aisera
+Ticket Triage Process Automation with AI

 Some of the specific features and benefits of Aisera’s ticket triage process include:

-• Auto-resolve support requests across channels
+- Auto-resolve support requests across channels

-• Automatically assign and route tickets and cases to the right agents
+- Automatically assign and route tickets and cases to the right agents

-• Recommend next-best-actions for ticket and case resolution
+- Recommend next-best-actions for ticket and case resolution

-• Automate knowledge resolution and ticket/case resolution notes
+- Automate knowledge resolution and ticket/case resolution notes

-• Agent coaching with AI-driven recommendations
+- Agent coaching with AI-driven recommendations

-Best of all, anything that can be addressed using existing knowledge articles, templates, or past ticket or case resolutions is automatically resolved without any human involvement.
+Best of all, anything that can be addressed using existing knowledge articles, templates, or past tickets or case resolutions is automatically resolved without any human involvement.
+If you’re interested in seeing how Aisera can elevate your service, employee, and customer experiences while reducing service costs, request a custom AI demo today!